viniciusoyama/component_party/README.md

 So, imagine that we want our vm to have a random_greeting method.
 We can can create a view model like this:

-## Use helpers inside your components/view models
+## Use helpers inside your components

-When initializing the view model we also provide two aditional parameters (:h and :helper) so you can have access to rails helpers.
+When initializing the view model we also provide two additionals parameters (:h and :helper) so you can have access to rails helpers.

 As all view model methods are available to your template your will have access to a `h` or `helper` like this: